sunnyHelen/HelenZhao.github.io/_pages/about.md

 My research interests lie in artificial intelligence, computer vision, autonomous driving, AI for biomedical engineering, and digital healthcare.

+I am passionate about advancing multidisciplinary research powered by AI and always open to collaboration, lecturing, and building meaningful connections.
+Please feel free to reach out!

 <!-- I obtained a PhD degree from Peking University supervised by A/Prof [Tingting Jiang](http://www.vie.group/ttj) and Prof [Yizhou Wang](https://cfcs.pku.edu.cn/english/people/faculty/yizhouwang/index.htm), and a Bachelor of Engineering from Tongji University.
  -->